-Our first Bible study lesson series is a study of God and the Life of Abraham.
+Bible study lesson series on God and the Life of Abraham.

-Our second series is a study of the Book of Daniel.
+Bible study lesson six-part series of the Book of Daniel.

-Here's a Bible study on Biblical Perspectives on Governmental Authority.
+Here's a two part Bible study on Biblical Perspectives on Governmental Authority.

 Check out a one-week study on the Book of James.